Piccadilly line: Historical tube stocks

 Due to ridership increasing by 61 per cent on the Uxbridge branch between 1931 and 1938, Piccadilly line trains were packed with passengers.
 New experimental trains were brought into service in 1936, which were formed of four or six cars.
 These trains had their control equipment (of seven different types from four different manufacturers) placed under the car floor, which enabled more space for passengers on both motor cars.
 While boarding times were decreased, some of the designs of control equipment were said to be less reliable than others.
 Nevertheless, they were a prototype for the design of the 1938 stock.
-As part of the 1935–40 New Works Programme, the latter tube stock was introduced onto the Piccadilly line, and were regarded as the most advanced tube stock at the time.
-Its interiors featured art deco lighting, depicted similar to a 1930s stylish restaurant.
 As a safety measure for World War II, trains initially had their lights switched off at night.
 It was later amended to illuminate trains with dim blue lamps, and then, largely enclosed reading lamps.
 Patronage on the line increased greatly after the war, which meant additional trains were needed.
-New 1938 stocks, together with the experimental trains were redone to form as a fleet of seven-car 1949 stock, in operation from 1952.
+New 1938 stocks, together with the experimental trains were rebuilt to form a fleet of seven-car 1949 stock trains, in operation from 1952.

-New test trains were manufactured again in the 1950s, and three prototype trains, branded as the 1956 stock, were trialled on the Piccadilly line in 1957 and 1958.
-These new trains would replace most of the 1938 tube stocks.
+New test trains were manufactured again in the 1950s.
+Three prototype trains, branded as the 1956 stock, were trialled on the Piccadilly line in 1957 and 1958.
+These new trains would replace most of the Standard stock.
 It was successful, and 76 seven-car trains were placed on order as the 1959 stock.
-These were to be built by Metro-Cammell, with its first train entering service on 14 December 1959.
-The standard stocks were withdrawn in 1964, and the 1938 stocks were slowly taken out of service due to age.
+These were built by Metro-Cammell, with the first train entering service on 14 December 1959.
+The standard stocks were withdrawn by 1964, and the 1938 stocks were slowly taken out of service due to age.
 The 1959 stocks were gradually transferred to the Northern line between November 1975 and October 1979, being replaced by the 1973 stock trains; the last of the latter coming into service on 5 October 1979.